runar-labs/runar-rust/runar-keys/NODE_KEY_MANAGER_DUAL_ROLE_DESIGN.md

 - **Clean, organized codebase** - No backward compatibility constraints for new implementation
 - **Design-compliant architecture** - Follow the final design specifications exactly
 - **Proper refactoring** - Make necessary changes to align with design, not workarounds
-- **Single source of truth** - Wire types in transporter, internal types in keys
+- **Single source of truth** - All types defined in runar-keys, no duplicate types
 - **Defense in depth** - Multiple validation layers for security

 ### **Architecture & Design**